MrIzzat/Front-End-Web-Developer-Udacity/Notes/Build Tools and Single Page Web Apps/2_Basics of Webpack/Some Basics of webpack.md

 In order for webpack to working, it will need a starting place.
 The starting place is called the **entry**.
 Webpack 4 creates a default setting for all of the required webpack configurations.
 In the default settings, the entry point is set to `index.js`.

-To set a custom entry point (or any other custom configurations), the `webpack.config.js` can be used.
+To set a custom entry point (or any other custom configurations), the `webpack.config.js` can be used to change the default webpack setup.

 The Core Concepts in web pack are: